 - What: An international public speaking competition bringing together students aged 16 to 20 from more than 50 countries around the world

-- When: Registration closes in February each year; the final is held in London in May
+- When: Registration closes in February each year; the final will be held in May

 The International Public Speaking Competition is at the heart of the English-Speaking Union’s mission, bringing together oracy, cultural exchange and a hefty dose of friendly rivalry.

 The competition brings the best young speakers from all over the world to London for a week of cultural exchange and public speaking contests.
 Established in 1980, it now reaches over one million young people in more than 50 countries across the globe, showcasing the highest standard of public speaking, while giving delegates an opportunity to meet and engage with other young people of different backgrounds and nationalities.

 Finalists (national winners of the English-Speaking Union’s or other public speaking competitions in their country) must write and deliver a speech connected with the theme for the year’s competition.
 Past themes have included ‘Culture is not a luxury but a necessity’ and ‘The most common way people give up their power is by thinking they have none’.

 - Prestigious international competition is highly motivating for students and schools as a whole

 - Non-adversarial format which emphasises research, organisation and presentation skills

 - Promotes confidence, critical thinking and cultural understanding, broadening participants’ horizons and opportunities

 - Experienced ESU judges give constructive feedback to all participants